jgmsteinfeld/demowow/README.md

 # demowow

-Please visit the Wiki for this solution located where:  https://github.com/jgmsteinfeld/demowow/wiki
+To Install and Use the solution visit the Wiki:  https://github.com/jgmsteinfeld/demowow/wiki